modrinth/docs/docs/tutorials/search.md

 In search, the main operators are `AND` and `OR`.
 The others are not supported as of now.

-First of all, all facets search must be included in a javascript array.
+All facets search must be included in a JavaScript array.

 ##### OR
 All elements in a single array **after the first one** are considered in a single OR block.